metosin/compojure-api/README.md

 Compojure-api uses [Swagger](https://github.com/wordnik/swagger-core/wiki) for route documentation.

 Enabling Swagger in your application is done by mounting a `swaggered` -route macro on to the root of your app.
 There can be multiple `swaggered` apis in one web application.
 Behind the scenes, `swaggered` does some heavy macro-peeling to reconstruct the route tree.
-It can also follows `defroutes`.
+To follow defined routes, use `defroutes*`.

 `swagger-docs` mounts the api definitions.